 Now, you might have questions about how a Homeowners Association in Mexico operates.
-HOAs here work much the same way than in the US.
+HOAs here work much the same way as in the US.
 They are formed by Counsels, and the finances are available for anyone in to community to review.

 HOAs here set regulations for the community, but generally don´t make a nuisance.
-This comes as a welcome respite for many of our American clients, who used to get notices for everything, leaving the trashcan out on an extra day, to having a small gathering at their place.
+This comes as a welcome respite for many of our American clients, who used to get notices for everything, from leaving the trashcan out on an extra day, to having a small gathering at their place.
 To the surprise of many, this “leniency” does not affect the overall look or atmosphere of a community.
 Believe me.
 In the best communities, an HOA will be strict where it needs to be.
-But the perfect balance between efficiency, service and goodwill is what makes Baja feel like home.
+But the perfect balance between efficiency, service, and goodwill is what makes Baja feel like home.